Parenting Coordination Through Structured Process Architecture

 • to permit fee reapportionment where a party’s conduct unreasonably increases Parenting Coordinator time, as authorized

-Without adequate funding, parenting coordination cannot operate as an implementation mechanism and must return to court for direction, increasing cost and delay for the parties and the justice system.
+Without adequate funding, parenting coordination cannot operate as an implementation mechanism and must return to court for direction, increasing cost and delay for the parties and the legal system.

 Terms of a Model Parenting Coordination Order: